memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 The `compound` type is essentially a "catch-all" for custom types.
 Zephyr does **not** generate any code for `compound` properties.
 Also, notice how compound value definitions are syntactically ambiguous, e.g., for `foo = <1 2>, "three", "four"`: Is `"three", "four"` a single value of type `string-array`, or two separate `string` values?

 When reading Zephyr DTS files, keep in mind that [in Zephyr all DTS files are fed into the preprocessor](#devicetree-includes-and-sources-in-zephyr) and therefore Zephyr allows the use of macros in DTS files.
-E.g., you might encounter properties like `max-frequency = <DT_FREQ_M(8)>;`, which do not match the devicetree syntax at all.
+E.g., you might encounter properties like `max-frequency = <DT_FREQ_M(8)>;`, which do not match the Devicetree syntax at all.
 There, the preprocessor replaces the macro `DT_FREQ_M` with the corresponding literal before the source file is parsed.

-The following is a snippet of a test file of Zephyr's Python devicetree generator.
+The following is a snippet of a test file of Zephyr's Python Devicetree generator.
 It contains the node `props` that nicely demonstrate the different property types supported by Zephyr.

 `zephyr/scripts/dts/python-devicetree/tests/test.dts`